 The Wisconsin Poet Laureate Commission is comprised of volunteers who administer, promote, and maintain the state’s Laureate program.
-Commission members represent diverse populations across the state and the member organizations that support the laureateship: the Wisconsin Academy of Sciences, Arts, and Letters; Wisconsin Center for the Book; Wisconsin Fellowship of Poets; Wisconsin Humanities Council and Wisconsin Arts Board; Write-On, Door County; and Chippewa Valley Writers Guild.
+Commission members represent diverse populations across the state and the member organizations that support the laureateship: the Council for Wisconsin Writers; Wisconsin Academy of Sciences, Arts, and Letters; Wisconsin Center for the Book; Wisconsin Fellowship of Poets; Wisconsin Humanities Council and Wisconsin Arts Board; Write-On, Door County; and Chippewa Valley Writers Guild.